Emmizo/Emmizo/README.md

 - 👋 Hi, I’m @Kwizera Emmanuel
-- 👀 I’m interested in software development using ReactJS/PHP/Laravel framework and also Flutter
+- 👀 I’m interested in software development using ReactJS/PHP/Laravel framework/Java Spring Boot and Flutter Mobile application
 - 💞️ I’m looking to collaborate on software Development
-- 📫 How to reach me,  contact me on emmizokwizera@gmail.com
+- 📫 How to reach me,  contact me on emmizokwizera@gmail.com or WhatsApp +250781167275

 <!---
 Emmizo/Emmizo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.